 PrEP is a program

-Using PrEP is just one step in maintaining a sexual health strategy.
-This involves taking one pill every day and seeing your GP or attending a sexual health centre every three months for a full sexual health check-up that will test for HIV as well as other STIs.
+Using PrEP is just one part of maintaining a good sexual health strategy.
+It also involves going to your doctor or sexual health centre every three months for a full sexual health check-up to test for HIV and STIs.

-While PrEP offers protection against HIV, it doesn’t protect you from other STIs.
-Common bacterial ones are curable, and going for regular sexual health check-ups will help identify and treat any — even when there are no symptoms.
+Speaking of STIs… while PrEP offers protection against HIV, it doesn’t protect you from other STIs.
+Common bacterial ones are curable, and going for regular sexual health check-ups will help identify and treat any — even when you might not have symptoms.

 “While PrEP offers protection against HIV, it doesn’t protect you from other STIs.”

 How to get PrEP

-Wherever you’re based in Australia, PrEP access options are available to you.
+Wherever you’re based in Australia, PrEP is available to you.
+Here’s how: